7 Steps to Buying an Investment Property

 2. Contact us to Determine How Much you can Borrow

-Once you have worked out step One you should contact us to find out (based on your income), commitments and deposit, how much you could borrow and at what Interest rate .
-Get pre-approval for an amount so you can go searching for a property with certainty based on how much you can spend.
+Once you have worked out step 1 you should contact us to find out (based on your income), commitments and deposit, how much you could borrow and at what Interest rate .
+Get a pre-approval for an amount so you can go searching for a property with certainty based on how much you can spend.
 This will also dictate where you can purchase and what type of property you can purchase e.g. a house or apartment, new or old and may allow you to negotiate with the vendor re price.

-Also you should consider how you will structure your Loan, should you go for interest only or principle and interest?
-Should you lock the rates in on a fixed term or leave it variable or go half/half?
+Also you should consider how you will structure your loan, should you go for “Interest Only” or “Principle and Interest”?
+Should you lock the rates in on a fixed term or leave it variable or go part of each?
 The answers to these questions may depend on the economic environment at the time and as always, seek counsel from the professionals before making a commitment!

 3. Contact Your Accountant to Assist with Advice